Skip to main content

 Sodium alginate, also known as algin, is a carbohydrate product of a seaweed, Macrocystis pyrifera.
 Sodium alginate is used as a gel in pharmaceutical preparations.
 Sodium Alginate (E401) is extracted from brown seaweed.
 It is also used as a stabilizer, thickener and emulsifier for food products such as ice cream, yogurt, cream, and cheese.
 It acts as a thickener and emulsifier for salad, pudding, jam, tomato juice, and canned products.
 It is a hydration agent for noodles, bread, cool and frozen products.
 It is a cold gelling agent that needs no heat to gel.
 It is most commonly used with calcium lactate or calcium chloride in the spherification process.[1][2]

-List of medications using Sodium Alginate
+Some examples of medications containing Sodium Alginate

 References